 How long the paint lasts and how often you need to get the painting done will largely depend on how you treat you’re rented apartment.

+It’s good to take care and prevent the walls (and other surfaces) from getting scratched and punctured.
 This will increase the durability of the paint and will avoid the hassles involved in painting the rented property early.

-He had worked as a painter for more than a decade to serve the customers in areas such as Charleston, Mount Pleasant, Beaufort, Georgetown, SC (South Carolina).
-Today in his free time, he likes to read and write about the newer techniques that are being implemented in his profession.
+He had worked as a painter for over a decade serving customers in areas such as Charleston, Mount Pleasant, Beaufort, and Georgetown, SC (South Carolina).
+Today in his free time, he likes to read and write about the newer techniques implemented in his profession.
 You may read more about him here or get in touch with him here.